Edward Still

-Edward Still (born 30 December 1990) is a Belgian football manager.
-He is the current manager Belgian Pro League club of Eupen.
+Edward Still (born 30 December 1990) is a football manager and assistant manager of Belgian Pro League club Anderlecht.

+He has managed Charleroi, Eupen and Kortrijk in the Belgian Pro League, starting at age 30.

 Biography

+Early life and career

-Still's parents left the United Kingdom for Belgium somewhere around the year 1990.
+Still was born in Belgium to English parents, Still's parents, Jane (née Bagley) and Julian Richard Still, left the United Kingdom for Belgium somewhere around the year 1990.
+He is the brother of fellow manager Will Still and video analyst Nicolas Still.
 He was raised in English and went to a French school in Walloon Brabant.
 In football, Still started his career as youth coach at Racing Jet Wavre and Royale Union Rixensartoise.
-In the meantime, he studied at the Loughborough University, Université catholique de Louvain, KU Leuven and Erasmus University Rotterdam.
+In the meantime, he studied at Loughborough University, Université catholique de Louvain, KU Leuven and Erasmus University Rotterdam.

 In September 2015, he became assistant of Croatian manager Ivan Leko, initially as video-analyst at Sint-Truiden, but thereafter he followed Leko as assistant at Club Brugge.
 When Leko was coach at Al Ain, Still went on to work as a project manager at Vlerick Business School and as an analyst on the RTBF football talk show La Tribune.
 In May 2020, Still rejoined Leko's staff at Antwerp, then Shanghai Port in early 2021.

+Charleroi

-In May 2021, Still returned from China however to start his first job as lead manager, at Charleroi where he succeeded Karim Belhocine.
+In May 2021, Still returned from China to start his first job as lead manager at age 30, at Charleroi, where he succeeded Karim Belhocine.
+On his debut on 24 July on the first day of the Belgian Pro League season, he won 3–0 away to Oostende.

-In November 2022, Still became the manager of Eupen.
+On 22 October 2022, Still was sacked by Charleroi, having taken 16 points from a possible 42 at the start of his second season.
+His final result was a 4–1 loss at Cercle Brugge.

+Eupen

+In November 2022, Still became the manager of Eupen, also in the top division.
+After the 2022 FIFA World Cup, his debut was a late 1–0 win away to Seraing on 23 December.
+He was sacked on 25 April after taking 12 points from a potential 51; his final two games were lost 5–1 at home to Zulte Waregem and 7–0 at Club Brugge.

+Kortrijk

+Still began the 2023–24 season as manager of Kortrijk, and was the first manager sacked, on 25 September.
+He had won none and drawn two of his eight games.

+Return to assistant

+In June 2024, Still moved to be assistant coach at Lens, working alongside his brothers, Will and Nicolas.
+A year later, he returned to the country of his birth, being hired as assistant to Besnik Hasi at Anderlecht.